gravyboat/interviewee-questions/questionnaire.md

 **Fill me out**

+### 4.2 Funding
+At the current burn rate how long until the company must secure additional funding?

+#### 4.2 Answer
+**Fill me out**

-### 4.2 Competition
+### 4.3 Competition
 What companies are the main competition for the market space you're in?
 Why work for you instead of them?

-#### 4.2 Answer
+#### 4.3 Answer
 **Fill me out**

-### 4.3 Strategy
+### 4.4 Strategy
-Related to 4.2, what is the company strategy to succeed?
+Related to 4.3, what is the company strategy to succeed?

-#### 4.3 Answer
+#### 4.4 Answer
 **Fill me out**